View Document Text

 objectives will include maximizing savings and providing cash flow to investments.
 Other areas

-horizons and tolerance for risk, review and consideration of issues such as needed cash flow,
+horizons and tolerance for risk; reviewing and considering issues such as needed cash flow,

 major purchase decisions, college planning, retirement planning, business exit planning, estate

-planning considerations, longevity and elder care considerations, charitable gift planning, and
+planning considerations, longevity and elder care considerations; planning charitable gifts, and

-the tax consequences of certain financial decisions.
-ODIJ provides implementation strategies to
+the understanding the tax consequences of certain financial decisions.
+ODIJ provides

 ODIJ does not charge an additional fee for providing financial planning services nor does ODIJ